woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/pull-webstore-items.md

 ---
 title: Pull webstore items
-description: Learn how to configure the pull of item data from your WooCommerce store to Business Central.
+description: Learn how to configure the pull of item data from your webstore to Business Central.
 author: Bryon Burke
 product: WooCommerce Connector Help
 version: 1.0